augusto-proano/weather-app/README.md

 ### Retrieve the most updated weather forecast, just enter your city or your zipcode
 ## How to run App
 ### macOS
-1. Click the clone or download and copy the link below
+1. Click the clone or download button and copy the link below
 2. In your command line type git clone https://github.com/augusto-proano/weather-app.git
 3. Type cd weather-app
 4. Type npm i   //install all dependencies